Budget process

 The amount charged, the purpose for which it is charged, and the area where it will be charged is determined when the LSB is structuring its estimates (budgets) for the coming year.
 Please note any levy to be added or changed must be approved through a vote of the inhabitants during a public meeting.
 The board could, but is not required, to put any proposed fee to be added or changed to a vote of the inhabitants.
 In either case, the annual budget is voted on by the board after discussion with the inhabitants.

-A LSB cannot charge a levy or a fee in any part of the board area where the service is not being provided (NSBA, subsection 7(2)).
+An LSB cannot charge a levy or a fee in any part of the board area where the service is not being provided (NSBA, subsection 7(2)).

-This needs to be taken into consideration when developing the estimates (budget) for the LSB.
+• this needs to be taken into consideration when developing the estimates (budget) for the LSB.

-A LSB cannot apply a levy or a fee to a vacant property unless that property is receiving a service.
+• an LSB cannot apply a levy or a fee to a vacant property unless that property is receiving a service.
 Vacant land would not benefit from certain services and therefore cannot be charged a levy or a fee for them.

 Method of collection for levy or fees

 Direct billing allows the LSB to conduct its own billing.
 This includes producing the bills, mailing them to their ratepayers and collecting payment.
 By opting for direct billing, boards are entering a labour-intensive process that requires them to wait to receive payment from ratepayers and leaves them with the responsibility to collect any arrears owing to the LSB.
-This could present financial challenges for a LSB if it does not receive all the levies or fees charged.
+This could present financial challenges for an LSB if it does not receive all the levies or fees charged.

-PLT consolidated billing offers boards the opportunity to opt-in to a consolidated PLT that will include the Provincial Land Tax, Education Property Tax, Local Roads Board Tax and local service board levy or fees.
+The PLT consolidated billing offers boards the opportunity to opt-in to a consolidated PLT that will include the Provincial Land Tax, Education Property Tax, Local Roads Board Tax and Local Service Board levy or fees.
 Billing will be done by the Ministry of Finance thus eliminating the need for LSBs to bill the ratepayers directly.
 The consolidated billing option also means the LSB will receive the amounts billed as opposed to collected.
 Because boards are being paid amounts billed instead of collected, arrears collected by the Ministry of Finance will not be passed on to the LSB.
 LSBs are encouraged to consider this option for collecting their levy or fees as it removes the billing and collection process from the LSB.

-If LSBs do not opt-in to the system in a given year, the Ministry of Finance will not collect arrears resulting from that given year, in future years.
+• If LSBs do not opt-in to the system in a given year, the Ministry of Finance will not collect arrears resulting from that given year, in future years.
 In other words, Ministry of Finance will only collect arrears for years that the LSB opted-into the system.

 Allowable use for levies or fees collected